-In this article, I will show you why this psychological phenomenon is called the "rebound effect" and how it plays a role in environmental economics and sustainability.
-I will also discuss how it can be prevented or mitigated.
+In this article, I would like to show you why this psychological phenomenon is known as the "rebound effect" and how it plays a role in environmental economics and sustainability.
+I will also explain how it can be prevented or limited.
 Let's go!

-Here is another short Overview about the article for you:
+Here is a brief overview of the article for you:

 What is the rebound effect?